gard-projects/machine-learning/ShallowLearning/DecisionTree/README.md

 This project focuses on implementing RandomForest and DecisionTree from scratch.
 RandomForest is considered as one of the best machine learning models for shallow learning, it is also known as a **discriminative** machine learning model.
 We make use of this model to predict whether a given person is eligible for a personal loan given the associated features.

+## Random subspacing (feature bagging)
+**Feature bagging** is a technique used in ensemble methods like Random Forests to improve the performance and reduce overfitting.
+This method works in the following way:
+1. For each model we ensemble (train), we provide a random subset of features from the full feature set (gotten from the second axis of the training set `X`)
+2. A feature can occur more than once in feature bagging, thus introducing extra variance

+This method is really useful, because it helps reduce the correlation between individual models Which leads to better generalization against noisy or irrelevant features.
+We need this due to the fact that training many decision trees can result in very similar results.

 &nbsp;

 ## Decision Tree